Community of Crayon Collectors

 We are participating in a used Crayon Collection to benefit the environment and a variety of programs in our community.
-Our students are collecting gently used crayons that we will sort and repackage and donate to programs and families where funds for school supplies are limited.
+Our learners are collecting gently used crayons that we will sort and repackage and donate to programs and families where funds for school supplies are limited.
 This will allow families in need to give their budding artists the opportunity to succeed.
 Please give your child permission to collect crayons that are no longer needed.
 Please do not buy new crayons for this project.
 Our goal is to collect used crayons from homes and restaurants because they end up in landfills where it takes years, even decades, for them to break down.
-To learn more, check out the website CrayonCollection.org and LearningtoGive.org/teachone.
+To learn more, check out the website CrayonCollection.org and LearningtoGive.org.

 Crayon Collection: Environmental Impact: https://crayoncollection.org/programs/crayon-recycling/

-Talk about what students loved about crayons when they were younger.
+Talk about what they loved about crayons when they were younger.
 Do they still use them to create cool effects in their art?
 Do they have lots of them at home not being used?
 Ask, "What do you think happens to crayons when people are done with them?
 Share these facts from Crayon Collection:

 - Over 100 million crayons are thrown out every year by restaurant chains across the U.S.